tondi/hajto.github.io/_posts/2017-06-18-few-words-about-pointers.md

 deftype uintmax_t(*FibonacciImplementation)(int n);
 {% endhighlight %}

 Let's say you have to implement program that compares different implementation of fibanacci algorithm.
 All of them have same signature.
-They take `int` and return large number that probably will exceed `int` range.
-And that's what excactly that `deltype` statement mean.
+They take `int` and return large number that probably will exceed `int` range and that's what excactly that `deltype` statement mean.
 It defines alias to `function pointer`.

 {% highlight c %}
     FibonacciImplementation testy[] = { fiboCondensed,fiboZwykly };